nicksbar/cashlines/README.md

 App runs at [http://localhost:3000](http://localhost:3000) with persistent data volume.

+**Important**: When rebuilding the container, your data is preserved.
+Seed scripts are idempotent—they only run once when the database is empty.
+Rebuilding the container won't re-seed existing data.

 ## Tech Stack

 **Frontend**: Next.js 14+ (App Router), React 18, TypeScript, Tailwind CSS, shadcn/ui